purestjs/docs/docs/01-purest-config.md

 ## Promises

-Additionally you can specify a Promise implementation to use:
+Additionally we can specify a Promise implementation to use:

 ```js
 // use bluebird